 Businessman, municipal official.

 He was elected to the first council of the newly incorporated City of Winnipeg in 1874 and served for several years.
 He was a promoter of the Hudson Bay railway and was active in various organizations, including the Winnipeg Board of Trade and the Liberal Association.
 He served for seven years on the Exhibition Board, one year as its president.
 He was a director of the Winnipeg General Hospital.
 In 1910 he was appointed Collector of Customs for Winnipeg.
-He served as president of the St. Andrew’s Society of Winnipeg in 1909 and 1910.
+He served as President of the St. Andrew’s Society of Winnipeg (1909-1910).

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 “Andrew Strang called by death,” Manitoba Free Press, 5 September 1913, page 9.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Obituary [Ethel Sinclair Swan], Winnipeg Free Press, 4 January 1980, page 39.

 Back to top of page